bizcochillo/recipes/linux/LPIC_3_User_and_Group.md

 Change the default timeout for sudo, we issue `sudo visudo` and set the line `Defaults        timestamp_timeout=<here_your_timeout>`

 To see password hashed in the system on the file `/etc/shadow`.
-To change the password on linux system, use chpasswd with the standard input.
+To change the password on linux system, use chpasswd with the standard input to enable, for instance, batch user creation.

 ```console
  echo 'user2:Password1' | sudo chpasswd